lewagon/data-engineering-setup/automated/README.md

 ## ✨ 1.10.
 Create your VM with Terraform

 Download files.
-This will be a `curl` from the repo or s3.
+This will be a `curl` from the repo.

 For testing, copy the terraform files from `infra/` in the repo into `~/code/<GH_USERNAME>/de-vm-setup`.
 Files to copy:
 - `main.tf`